-Before deciding on what terms they will offer you a mortgage loan, lenders must know two things about you: your ability to pay back the loan, and if you will pay it back.
-To figure out your ability to repay, lenders assess your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before they decide on the terms of your mortgage loan, lenders want to find out two things about you: your ability to pay back the loan, and if you are willing to pay it back.
+To assess your ability to repay, lenders look at your debt-to-income ratio.
+To assess your willingness to pay back the mortgage loan, they consult your credit score.

-Credit scores only consider the info in your credit reports.
-They never consider income, savings, down payment amount, or personal factors like sex ethnicity, national origin or marital status.
+Credit scores only assess the info in your credit reports.
+They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as bad a word when FICO scores were invented as it is today.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering other personal factors.
+Credit scoring was envisioned as a way to consider solely what was relevant to a borrower's willingness to pay back the lender.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
-Your score is calculated wtih both positive and negative items in your credit report.
-Late payments count against you, but a record of paying on time will raise it.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
+Your score is based on both the good and the bad of your credit report.
+Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is enough information in your report to build a score.
+To get a credit score, you must have an active credit account with a payment history of at least six months.
+This history ensures that there is sufficient information in your credit to calculate a score.
 Some people don't have a long enough credit history to get a credit score.
-They may need to spend a little time building a credit history before they apply for a loan.
+They may need to spend a little time building credit history before they apply.

-Hometown Financial Services can answer your questions about credit reporting.
+Hometown Financial Services can answer questions about credit reports and many others.
 Call us at (772) 252-6724.